Nazanin Zaghari-Ratcliffe: British-Iranian woman ends hunger strike in Tehran jail | DW | 29.06.2019

 In 2018, she was granted bail and allowed to leave Evin prison in Tehran for three days, under the condition that she not speak to the media.

-In 2017, Conservative British politician Boris Johnson was forced to apologize after he incorrectly said that Zaghari-Ratcliffe had been in Iran training journalists at the time she was arrested.
+In 2017, then British Foreign Secretary Boris Johnson was forced to apologize after he incorrectly said that Zaghari-Ratcliffe had been in Iran training journalists at the time she was arrested.

 shs/jlw (AP, AFP, dpa)